Martinsell Hill Circuit

 Once you have made your way down the hill, you join the road for a few hundred yards, and in the middle of this pretty thatched village, you can stop for lunch and refreshment at the Royal Oak pub, or carry on to the canal bridge at the end of the village.
 Turning right along the towpath towards Pewsey, you carry on to the third bridge, No. 111, before leaving the canal and re-tracing your steps back to Totteridge Farm.

-Allow 3 hours.
+Allow 3 to 4 hours.
 This walk is quite arduous in places with some fairly rough conditions underfoot.
+The top of Martinsell Hill can be very cold and windy in winter.
 Good boots and a stick are recommended!
 Check the weather forecast before leaving and carry appropriate clothing.

 Sunrise from Martinsell, June 2020.
 You'll need to get up early!